lookbusy1344/Catcher/README.md

 # Catcher - a library for helping with exception free C#

-First it's important to say, **stick with Exceptions they are idiomatic and far better than other forms of error handling** in C#.
+First it's important to say, **stick with Exceptions, they are idiomatic and far better than other forms of error handling** in C#.
 This is not Rust!

 To quote *Framework Design Guidelines* page 250: